MoveMe and MoveMe Mates

 What is MoveMe?

-It's an exciting new group exercise programme for people with Parkinson’s led by Physiotherapists from the Oxford Health NHS Physical Disability Physiotherapy Service.
-The classes are supported by Parkinsons.Me and take place twice a month at the Loyd Lindsay Rooms in Ardington, Oxfordshire.
+It's an exciting group exercise programme for people with Parkinson’s led by Physiotherapists .
+The classes are supported by Parkinsons.Me and take place twice a month at the Loyd Lindsay Rooms in Ardington and Snells Hall, East Hendred in Oxfordshire and online on the other week's of the month.

 How can it help me?